About Virginia Western :: College Policies

 Responsible Dept.: Vice President of Academic & Student Affairs

 The quality of performance in any academic course is reported by a letter grade, the assignment of which is the responsibility of the instructor.
 These grades denote the character of study and are assigned quality points as follows:

 F Failure: 0 grade points per credit

 Other grades may be assigned to include I Incomplete; P Pass; S Satisfactory; R Re-enroll; U Unsatisfactory; W Withdrawal and X audit.
-These grades are not included in the calculation of grade point averages and are defined in the co!lege catalog and on the college website.
+These grades are not included in the calculation of grade point averages.
+Courses graded with an S, R, U, or X will not result in the award of credits.

 Faculty have the prerogative to establish how each letter grade is determined in their courses.
 The grading requirements, including grading scale, must be documented in the course syllabus.
 Virginia Western does not have a college-wide grading scale, but leaves this to the discretion of the teaching faculty.
 Virginia Western reviews the grade plan annually under the supervision of the College Registrar and the Vice President of Academic and Student Affairs.

 In order to receive any letter grade, a student must have attended a minimum of one class meeting or the equivalent in the case of a distance learning course.
 In a distance learning course, initial student attendance is determined by course participation as measured by accessing and using course materials, completion of a class assignment, participation in a course discussion, or other evidence of participation.

 Students who enroll in a course but do not attend a minimum of one class meeting or the distance learning equivalent by the census date will be administratively deleted from the course.
 In this case, there will be no tuition refund for the course.
 Students who are dropped from a course by the instructor for non-attendance cannot be reinstated unless instructor error is determined.